Before getting started

 Here’s what you’ll need to do before starting the kit:

-- Test the battery and battery pack.
+- Test the battery, battery pack and LEDs.

 Thread the sewing needle with conductive thread.